Pompon Dahlia Mix - TuberDahlia sp

 - Extra information

-Latin name Dahlia sp Delivery type Supplied as bulb or tuber Guarantee 100% Growth and Flowering guarantee Color Mixed Colours Light preference full sun , partial sun Scented not scented Flowers for cutting yes Flowering period July - November Growing height 70 - 80 cm Planting distance 40 - 50 cm Planting depth 10 - 15 cm
+Latin name Dahlia sp Delivery type Supplied as bulb or tuber Guarantee 100% growth and flowering guarantee Color Mixed Colours Light preference full sun , partial sun Scented not scented Flowers for cutting yes Flowering period July - October Growing height 70 - 80 cm Planting distance 40 - 50 cm Planting depth 10 - 15 cm